 The Committee on Academic Progress will place students whose academic work is unsatisfactory on Academic Probation.
 The committee will take into account the personal situation of the student, but a failing grade in any course will normally result in Academic Probation.
-Students who receive failing grades in two or more courses during a term, or who receive a second failing grade after being placed on Academic Probation, will be withdrawn from the M.P.H. program.
+Students who receive failing grades in two or more courses during a term, or who receive a second failing grade after being placed on Academic Probation, will be withdrawn from the M.P.H. program and will be required to reapply to the program if they wish to be considered for readmission.
 Academic dismissal will be recorded on the student's transcript.